jdevfullstack-tutorials/code-testing/README.md

 # What Is Code Testing
-I was too intimated by the concept of code testing.
+I was too much intimated by the concept of code testing.
 Why will you test your code in the first place?
 Do you not trust your own code?
 Will it not work as intended?